 - If the system power is off and standby power is on, pressing the power button turns the system on and boots the operating system.
-See "Starting Up the System" on page 84. - If the system power is on and the operating system or BIOS is starting, stopping, or running, pressing the power button momentarily (a "short press") initiates an orderly system shutdown.
+See "Starting Up the System" on page 87. - If the system power is on and the operating system or BIOS is starting, stopping, or running, pressing the power button momentarily (a "short press") initiates an orderly system shutdown.
 (Standby power remains on.)
-See "Shutting Down the System" on page 85.
+See "Shutting Down the System" on page 88. - If the operating system hangs or a hardware failure occurs, pressing the power button for several seconds (a "long press") initiates a forced system shutdown, which includes an abrupt shutdown of the VMs.
+(Standby power remains on.)
+If possible, use Windows tools to stop VMs before you initiate a forced system shutdown.